 Aspiring to be the living room of the University, the Joe Crowley Student Union hosts a large Starbucks location as well as lounge space on all of its four floors.
 Visitors are free to relax near one of the building's five fireplaces or attend some of the many lectures, student discussions or other events happening daily.

-Imagine shopping in a store that carries everything a college student could possible need: books, clothing, school supplies, computers and equipment, Mother's Day cards.
+Imagine shopping in a store that carries everything a college student could possible need: books, clothing, school supplies, computers and equipment, and Mother's Day cards.

 Hungry?
 Your stomach won't have to wait long.
 With the Cantina del Lobo, Panda Express, Port of Subs, Keva Juice, Einstein Bros.
 Bagels and Villa Fresh Italian, you can satisfy your hunger as well as your taste buds.
 That's in addition to what Starbucks offers.